BIGJRA/BIGJRA.github.io/rejuv.md

 Note that in this game you can press “S” to check the stats of all the Pokemon, as well as the weather / field / move effects in play to aid you in your fights.
-After the battle, she’ll give you *5 Poke Balls.*
+After the battle, she'll give you *5 Poke Balls.*
-Head to talk to Jenner and you’ll fight:
+Head to talk to Jenner and you'll fight:

 Pokemon Trainer Ren (No Field)